Autism and Behaviour

 remain aware of the child’s and others’ safety, and act promptly if anyone is at risk of getting hurt

-On applying this method, children’s behaviour can deteriorate for a few days before it starts improving.
+By applying this method, children’s behaviour can deteriorate for a few days before it starts improving.
 Be patient, hold your nerve and get help from others, but stick to the right methods, and you will have helped your child.

 Three main types of behavioural crisis in children with autism:

 Tantrums occur either when the child’s wish is denied.
-Typically developing children also do it, but in autism it is prolonged and severe.
-A tantrum is often a learnt behaviour – they watch others and try to get other’s attention – and giving in to it is never a good idea as it only reinforces the tantrum behaviour.
+Typically developing children also do it, but in autism, it is prolonged and severe.
+A tantrum is often a learnt behaviour – they watch others and try to get others’ attention – and giving in to it is never a good idea as it only reinforces the tantrum behaviour.
 Sometimes, the situation gets out of the child’s control because of their poor emotional regulation, and even they do not know how to turn off the tantrum!

 - Stay calm.
 Your panic will only make the situation worse.
 Don’t cry or yell and keep your voice firm and steady; children are reassured by firmness.

 - Catch it early: read early signals and try distracting the child to something of the child’s interest and which is calming for the child, for example, their choice of music or game.

 - Show that you are aware that the child is upset by saying in a calm voice: “I know you are upset.”